Eight Pieces Brocade

 3) Maintaining progress.

-- Practice regularly to maintain the form.
+- Practice regularly to maintain the choreography, accuracy and detail.

 - Smooth over the transitions.